andrew/ultimate-awesome/README.md

 - [awesome-js](https://github.com/serhiisol/awesome-js) - Сurated list of awesome js extensions, tutorials, resources and other nice things.
 - [gamedev-free-resources](https://github.com/teamgravitydev/gamedev-free-resources) - This repository offers free assets for game developers, including 2D and 3D art, sound effects, music, and more, all at no cost. .
 - [Awesome-Machine-learning-for-discovery-of-physical-laws](https://github.com/usccolumbia/Awesome-Machine-learning-for-discovery-of-physical-laws) - A curated list of awesome resources on using machine learning and data science for discovery of physical laws.
-- [Awesome-Generative-Models-for-Decision-Making-Taxonomy](https://github.com/xyshao23/Awesome-Generative-Models-for-Decision-Making-Taxonomy) - 🔥 A curated list of awesome Generative Models for Decision Making 🔥 (A supplement material to the survey:
 - [nepali-devblogs](https://github.com/yankeexe/nepali-devblogs) - Collection of blogs/publications by Nepali devs.
 - [awesome-dementia-detection](https://github.com/billzyx/awesome-dementia-detection) - Paper list of dementia detection.
 - [awesome-romhacking](https://github.com/btelwy/awesome-romhacking) - An awesome list of epic resources related to romhacking for various games and consoles.